HOTELS Pyramids in Florida - Sun, Sulfur, and Sacred Geometry

 Pyramids in Florida Jungle Park

-The 10-acre wetland jungle park is available exclusively to people staying at the resort.
+The 10-acre wetland jungle park, currently being restored following Hurricanes Ian (2022) and Milton (2024), is available exclusively to people staying at the resort.
 Five designated stations along the trails invite you to stop and linger under trees that are estimated to be 200 years old.
 A river runs through the park and doubles as a fishing spot - tilapia is the catch worth mentioning, and Gerti will loan you equipment for free.
 No fishing license is required.

 The botanical walk that loops around the village is illuminated at night, lined with medicinal plants, cacti, passion flowers, hibiscus, and a range of fruit trees - avocado, papaya, figs, mango, and several citrus varieties.
 Picking is encouraged.
 The herb garden runs to basil, sage, rosemary, lavender, lemon mint, lemon balm, parsley, and peppermint, all available for cooking, tea, or improvised mosquito repellent.